Modern Slavery Statement

 The Eddie Stobart Group is a leading end-to end supply chain transport and logistics business providing industry-leading services to many of UK’s best known brands.
 We employee over 6,000 people, including managerial and support services staff, drivers and warehouse operatives.
 We also employ agency staff directly and through temporary labour agencies.
 Eddie Stobart has focused its business on growing a balanced portfolio across the following core sectors: E-Commerce, Manufacturing, Industrial & Bulk, Retail and Consumer.

-The Eddie Stobart Group includes Eddie Stobart Logistics plc and its subsidiaries, iForce, The Pallet Network, Speedy Freight and The Logistic People.
+The Eddie Stobart Group includes Greenwhitestar Acquisitions Limited and its subsidiaries, Eddie Stobart Limited, iForce, The Pallet Network, Speedy Freight and The Logistic People.*

 Our vision and values